microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessService.md

 	)
 	IsAnonymousJoinEnabled = $false
 }
-New-MgBookingBusinessService -BookingBusinessId $bookingBusinessId -BodyParameter $params
+New-MgBetaBookingBusinessService -BookingBusinessId $bookingBusinessId -BodyParameter $params
 ```

-This example shows how to use the New-MgBookingBusinessService Cmdlet.
+This example shows how to use the New-MgBetaBookingBusinessService Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS